dbjtech/brickyard-cli/readme.md

   -v, --verbose        Log level.
 0: INFO, 1: DEBUG, 2: TRACE            [count]
 ```

+### brickyard --version
+Show the version of current brickyard-cli.

 ### brickyard ls
 Display a list of modules for the brickyard_modules directory.